-- (ii) one break of one hour. - (b) The break specified in paragraph (a) shall - - be for a period of 6 months from the date of confinement or such longer period as may be recommended by a medical practitioner; and - (ii) not be deducted from the number of hours of work of the female worker. - (7) An employer shall not require a female worker to perform work in excess of a normal day's work, 2 months before her confinement. - (8) Subject to medical recommendation, a female worker who is pregnant shall not be required to perform duties - - (a) requiring continuous standing; or - (b) that may be detrimental to her health and that of her baby. - (9) An employer shall not give to a female worker, who is on maternity leave, notice of termination of employment - - (a) during such leave; or - (b) that would expire during such leave, for any reasons, unless the grounds relate to the economic, technological, structural or similar nature affecting the employer's activities.
+(ii) one break of one hour. (b) The break specified in paragraph (a) shall - (i) be for a period of 6 months from the date of confinement or such longer period as may be recommended by a medical practitioner; and (ii) not be deducted from the number of hours of work of the female worker.
+(7) ver shall not require a female worker to perform work in excess of a normal c, 2 months before her confinement.
+(8) - medical recommendation, a female worker who is pregnant shall not be perform duties - (a) requ iring continuous standing; or (b) that may be detrimental to her health and that of her baby.
+(9) yer shall not give to a female worker, who is on maternity leave, notice of n of employment - (a) durir ng such leave; or (b) that would expire during such leave, for any reasons, unless the grounds relate to the economic, technological, structural or similar nature affecting the employer's activities.